Gallery of the Ospedale degli Innocenti

 Address

-Andrea della Robbia - Glazed terra-cotta reliefs of swaddled babes
+Andrea della Robbia - Glazed terra-cotta reliefs of swaddled babies

 The Gallery has been arranged in the loggia above the cloister and in the former dayroom of the children above the main portico.
 It consists of fine works that represent only a small section of the rich collections put together Down the centuries by the Hospital through gifts, bequests, loans or works commissioned by the institution itself.
 Although the most important works of the collection (Della Robbia, Beato Angelico, Vasari, Giambologna), were dispersed in the l9th century, the collection still preserves outstanding panel paintings, detached frescoes, furniture pieces, decorations and a series of precious illuminated manuscripts dating back to the 14th and 15th centuries, which are considered some of the finest preserved in Florence.
 The best paintings include The Adoration of the Magi by Domenico Ghirlandaio (1449-1494) made for the Hospital church.
 Among splendid and rich colours, the painting portrays some historical personalities (merchants of the Guild of Silk and their servants) connected with the life of the Hospital, worshipping the Child.

-In addition to some fine "gold ground" paintings, the Gallery also exhibits a Madonna with Child attributed to the young Botticelli (1445- 1510), still under the influence of his master Filippo Lippi; one of the most attractive glazed terracottas by Luca della Robbia; an altar piece by Piero di Cosimo (1461/62-1521) also made for the Hospital's church and a typical Madonna degli Innocenti of the school of Granacci (1469-1963), where the Madonna is seen protecting the children in front of the Hospital's portico
+In addition to some fine "gold ground" paintings, the Gallery also exhibits a Madonna with Child attributed to the young Botticelli (1445-1510), still under the influence of his master Filippo Lippi; one of the most attractive glazed terracottas by Luca della Robbia; an altar piece by Piero di Cosimo (1461/62-1521) also made for the Hospital's church and a typical Madonna degli Innocenti of the school of Granacci (1469-1543), where the Madonna is seen protecting the children in front of the Hospital's portico.

 THE BAMBINI OF ANDREA DELLA ROBBIA